Long jump: Rules

-Take-off-zone reform
+Takeoff zone reform

-World Athletics has considered fundamental rule changes to the long jump.
-In a test phase starting with the 2025 indoor season, athletes will take off from a wider zone instead of the traditional take-off board.
-This new 40-centimetre take-off zone was introduced by World Athletics to reduce the number of invalid attempts (around 30%) that have been common in recent years.
-The international athletics governing body believes that the new take-off zone will not only improve fairness and excitement for the athletes but also provide a more thrilling experience for the spectators.
+World Athletics considered fundamental rule changes to the long jump.
+In a test phase that began with the 2025 indoor season, athletes took off from a wider zone instead of the traditional takeoff board.
+This new 40-centimetre takeoff zone was introduced by World Athletics to reduce the number of invalid attempts (around 30 %) which had become common in recent years.
+The international athletics governing body was convinced that the new takeoff zone would not only improve fairness and excitement for the athletes but also provide a more thrilling experience for the spectators.

 Traditionally, the jump distance is measured perpendicularly from the foul line to the nearest break in the sand.
-Under the new trial, the measurement will instead be taken from the exact point where the jumper's front foot leaves the zone.
-Consequently, the effective jump distance is crucial for the outcome of the competition.
+Under the new trial, the measurement was instead taken from the exact point where the jumper's front foot left the zone.
+Consequently, the effective jump distance determined the outcome of the competition.

-During the test phase, the jumps will also be recorded according to the traditional rules and will therefore be eligible for records and top lists.
+During the test phase, the jumps were also recorded according to the traditional rules and were therefore eligible for records and top lists.

+On 5 December 2025, World Athletics announced that the testing phase had been completed and the reform had been ditched.